peejaywk/FourFifthsJazz/README.md

 * [GitHub](https://github.com/) was used for configuration control and to host the website.
 * [Font Awesome](https://fontawesome.com/) provided the social media icons and the icons for the concerts and set list sections.
 * [Googel Fonts](https://fonts.google.com/) provided the Roboto font that is used throughout this website.
-* [Adobe Color](https://color.adobe.com/create/color-wheel) was used to help selecting a colour palatte for the website.
+* [Adobe Color](https://color.adobe.com/create/color-wheel) was used to help selecting a colour palette for the website.
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to check/validate the CSS file.
 * [W3C Markup Validator](https://validator.w3.org/) was used to check/validate all the HTML files in this project.
 * [Autoprefixer](http://autoprefixer.github.io/) was used to add vendor prefixes to the CSS file.